Copepods Through the Lens of Physics

 Abstract

 This research paper will present copepods from a physics approach while focusing on three key aspects.
-To begin, the low Reynolds number environment in which copepods reside makes them face entirely different challenges than larger organisms when it comes to the basics for survival like moving, eating, detecting, and communicating.
+To begin, the low Reynolds number environment in which copepods reside makes them face entirely different challenges than larger when it comes to the basics for survival like moving, eating, detecting, and communicating.
 To overcome these challenges, copepods master the control of surrounding water, which allows them to create feeding currents and move in an energy-efficient manner.
 Secondly, the copepod’s intricate optical nanostructures characterize their structural coloration.
-This paper will show how copepods hone the optical properties of their morphology to skillfully evade predators through camouflage and attract mates for successful reproduction.
+This paper will show how copepods hone the optical properties of their morphology to skillfully evade predators through and attract mates for successful .
 Lastly, this essay will present an in-depth explanation of hydrodynamics mechanoreception on which depends the copepod’s feeding and protection strategies.
 To truly understand this mechanism and how copepods use their surrounding environment, we will dive into an examination of water’s physical properties.
 The insights presented in this paper offer a comprehensive look into the distinctive design of copepods.

 Introduction